 HSI - Serving the Hispanic/Latino Community

-As of Spring 2017, UCF is at emerging HSI status.
+As of Spring 2017, UCF is an emerging Hispanic Serving Institution.

 What is a Hispanic Serving Institution?